RajMerai/College-app/README.md

 # College App

-A web application that provides information about colleges and their course fees.
-Built with React for the frontend and Spring Boot for the backend.
+A web application that provides information about colleges and their course fees: built with React for the front end and Spring Boot for the back end.

 ## Features